m-mahadi/m-mahadi/README.md

 # Moniruzzaman Mahadi
 ### Founder | AI Research Engineer Building Intelligent Systems from First Principles

 I don't just use AI tools—I build them from the ground up.
-Based in Dhaka, studying at North South University while shipping production systems and deconstructing the mathematical foundations that make LLMs work.
+Based in Dhaka, studying at North South University while architecting the engines of bilingual intelligence and deconstructing the mathematical foundations that make LLMs work.

 ---